-We intend to pursue marketing approval of ZGN-1061 in the United States, the European Union and in other countries worldwide.
-In order to market any product outside of the United States, we must establish and comply with the numerous and varying safety, efficacy and other regulatory requirements of other countries, including potential additional clinical trials and/or pre-clinical studies.
+We may pursue marketing approval for certain of our product candidates in the United States, the EU and in other countries worldwide.
+In order to market any product outside of the United States, we must establish and comply with the numerous and varying safety, efficacy and other regulatory requirements of other countries, including potential additional clinical trials and/or nonclinical studies.
 Approval procedures vary among countries and can involve additional product candidate testing and additional administrative review periods.
 The time required to obtain approvals in other countries might differ from that required to obtain FDA approval.
 The marketing approval processes in other countries may implicate all of the risks detailed above regarding FDA approval in the United States as well as other risks.
 In particular, in many countries outside of the United States, products must receive pricing and reimbursement approval before the product can be commercialized.
 Obtaining this approval can result in substantial delays in bringing products to market in such countries.
-In addition, on March 20, 2017, the United Kingdom government started the process to leave the European Union by April 2019, or Brexit.
-The effects of Brexit will depend on any agreements the United Kingdom makes to retain access to European Union markets either during a transitional period or more permanently.
-Brexit could lead to legal uncertainty and potentially divergent national laws and regulation as the United Kingdom determines which European Union laws to replace or replicate.
-Marketing approval in one country may have a negative effect on the regulatory process or commercial activities in others.
-Failure to obtain marketing approval in other countries or any delay or other setback in obtaining such approval would impair our ability to market ZGN-1061 in such foreign markets.
-Any such impairment would reduce the size of our potential market, which could have a material adverse impact on our business, results of operations and prospects.
+In addition, on March 20, 2017, the United Kingdom government started the process to leave the EU by April 2019, or Brexit.
+The effects of Brexit will depend on any agreements the United Kingdom makes to retain access to EU markets either during a transitional period or more permanently.
+Brexit could lead to legal uncertainty and potentially divergent national laws and regulation as the United Kingdom determines which EU laws to replace or replicate.
+Marketing approval in one country does not necessarily ensure marketing approval in another, but a failure or delay in obtaining marketing approval in one country may have a negative effect on the regulatory process or commercial activities in others.
+Failure to obtain marketing approval in other countries or any delay or other setback in obtaining such approval would impair our ability to market a product candidate in such foreign markets.
+Any such impairment would reduce the size of our potential

-Even if we receive marketing approval for ZGN-1061, it may not achieve broad market acceptance, which would limit the revenue that we generate from its sales
+Even if we receive marketing approval for a product candidate, it may not achieve broad market acceptance, which would limit the revenue that we generate from its sales.

-The commercial success of ZGN-1061, if developed and approved for marketing by the FDA or EMA or other applicable regulatory authorities, will depend upon the awareness and acceptance of ZGN-1061 among the medical community, including physicians, patients, advocacy groups and healthcare payors.
-Market acceptance of ZGN-1061, if approved, will depend on a number of factors, including, among others:
+The commercial success of a product candidate, if developed and approved for marketing by the FDA or EMA or other applicable regulatory authorities, will depend upon the awareness and acceptance of our product candidates among the medical community, including physicians, patients, advocacy groups and healthcare payors.
+Market acceptance of a product candidate, if approved, will depend on a number of factors, including, among others: